This is a practical implementation guide. For theory and concepts, see:

 - Git Hooks for Automation - Theory, patterns, and advanced hooks

-- Git Branching Strategy for Small Teams - Complete workflow context
+- Git Branching Strategy: A Practical Case - Complete workflow context

 - How to Fix: Accidentally Committed to Main Branch - Recover from common mistakes